buildbot/buildbot/master/docs/manual/configuration/workers-docker.rst

 ``alwaysPull``
     (optional, defaults to false)
-    Always pulls image if autopull is set to true.
+    Always pulls (update) image if autopull is set to true.
+    Also affects the base image specified by `FROM ....` if using a dockerfile, autopull is not needed then.

 ``custom_context``
     (renderable boolean, optional)